Oakdale, California: Attractions

 The Oakdale Cowboy Museum focuses on the area's ranchers and rodeo cowboys and cowgirls.
 Exhibits include historic photographs, saddles, rodeo artifacts, and cowboy gear.
+It is housed in the former Southern Pacific Railroad Oakdale Branch station.

 The Oakdale Museum is located in the oldest home in Oakdale and focuses on the families and businesses of the area.
 Exhibits include historic photographs, furniture, home goods, clothing, yearbooks, and more.
 The museum is also a research center for people interested in finding out about family from the area.

 The Oakdale Cheese & Specialties is owned and operated by Dutch immigrants Walter and Lenneke Bulk.
 Cheesemaking has been in Walter's family for 4 generations.
 They specialize in Gouda and offer a variety of choices.

 The Stanislaus River offers areas for rafting, kayaking, swimming, fishing, camping and hiking.

-The Sierra DinnerTrain is located just south of the main intersection (Yosemite & F).
+The Sierra Dinner Train is located just south of the main intersection (Yosemite & F).
 Operating on the 3rd oldest rail line in North America, Sierra Railroad, the train has been featured in dozens of film productions.
-Sierra DinnerTrain meanders through open-countryside and offers a unique, year-round venue for dining and family excursions.
+Sierra Dinner Train meanders through open-countryside and offers a unique, year-round venue for dining and family excursions.